linenos/golinsocket/readme.md

 golinsocket

 Websocket clone of socket.io written in golang

 Server that works with golinsocket: https://www.npmjs.com/package/jslinsocket

-Contact me to suggest features or to fix bugs ( ON DISCORD ): Linen#3485 Look at the main.go file for example usage [ its commented below ]
+Contact me to suggest features or to fix bugs ( ON DISCORD ): Linen#3485

+Look at the end of main.go for an example usage